-In particular, as you can see from the picture above, three fingers: the thumb, index and middle fingers work together to control the pencil in what is called a dynamic tripod pencil grasp.
+As you can see from the picture alongside, three fingers: the thumb, index and middle fingers work together to control the pencil in what is called a dynamic tripod pencil grasp.

 I refer to these 3 fingers as the tripod fingers.

 Once your child has the hang of getting the tripod fingers to work together, the fingers should be able to move freely and easily in order to control a pencil for flowing handwriting.

 In all these finger exercises, your child needs to have the tripod fingers without having the ring and little finger moving.
 This is called isolating the tripod fingers.